 Jeremy has lived in both West and East Suffolk all of his life.
-For the past thirty plus years he has endeavoured to understand and explore his relationship with the ritual landscapes around him through the lens of our ancestors.
+For over thirty years he has endeavoured to understand and explore his relationship with the ritual landscapes around him through the lens of our ancestors.
 With a degree in social sciences he is motivated to better understand his relationship with the natural world, and more importantly those around him.

 Like many, he has been drawn to the obvious and bold, the pyramids and the grand megalithic temples have been a draw and he has travelled extensively to connect with the ‘Genus Loci’, spirit of place, at the sacred sites in Egypt, Mexico, Malta, Greece and Japan.

 Focusing his attentions on the landscape under his feet in Suffolk he revels in painstaking 'forensic' research, an example of this is when Jeremy came across a map in the records office dated 1629 of an ancient woodland.
-He believes this helped him identify what might be the only location in the whole of Suffolk where all three ancestral track ways converge; the Icknield Way, the Pedders Way and the Puddingstone Track, all dating from 6,500 BC to the Romans.
+He believes this helped him identify what might be the only location in the whole of Suffolk where all three ancestral track ways converge; the Icknield Way, the Peddars Way and the Puddingstone Track, all dating from 6,500 BC to the time of the Romans.

 Jeremy's sole aim is always trying to understand and illuminate arcane connections around him, hoping to reveal and make sense of the ‘hidden’, almost dormant sketches beneath the landscapes canvas, giving such liminal locations that he has a passion for a context, a voice.